eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

     > * The [Microchip ATSAME54-XPro](https://www.microchip.com/developmenttools/productdetails/atsame54-xpro) (Microchip E54)
     > * USB 2.0 A male to Micro USB male cable
     > * Wired Ethernet access
     > * Optional: [Weather Click](https://www.mikroe.com/weather-click) sensor.
-You can add this sensor to the board to monitor weather conditions.
+You can add this sensor to the device to monitor weather conditions.
 If you don't have this sensor, you can still complete this tutorial.
     > * Optional: [mikroBUS Xplained Pro](https://www.microchip.com/Developmenttools/ProductDetails/ATMBUSADAPTER-XPRO) adapter.
 Use this adapter to attach the Weather Click sensor to the Microchip E54.
 If you don't have the sensor and this adapter, you can still complete this tutorial.

 ## Prepare the development environment